last-mile verification

 operational safety protocols

-security controls must include brakes. a verification layer that breaks production is worse than no verification at all.
+security controls must include brakes. a verification layer that breaks production is worse than no verification at all. these protocols make the verifier operable under uncertainty and failure.

 degraded mode policy